Medical Student Performance Evaluation (MSPE)

 COMLEX Level 1 is required for promotion and graduation; COMLEX Level 2 (CE and PE) are required for promotion and graduation

-Objective Structured Clinical Evaluations (OSCEs) are required for the completion of four courses in OMS-I and OMS-II (Patient Centered Medicine 101, 102, 201, 202).
-In addition, OSCEs are required as a component of Capstone I (course) prior to the OMS-III year and CAPSTONE II (course) prior to the OMS-IV year.
+Objective Structured Clinical Evaluations (OSCEs) are required for the completion of four courses in OMS-I and OMS-II (Patient-Centered Medicine 101, 102, 201, 202).
+In addition, OSCEs are required as a component of “Capstone” courses prior to the OMS-III and prior to OMS-IV years.
 These courses, including OSCEs, are required for academic promotion.

 MSPE Composition and Commentary